aaron4baiju/Sales_Reporting_Pipeline/README.md

 - Uses **Pandas** for staging and identifying deltas (new or updated records).
 - Loads only changed records into a consolidated MySQL table: `sales_target`.
 - Generates a **daily sales summary report** grouped by Region, Product, and Order Date.
+- Visualizes the sales summary report on a line graph.

 ## Data Sources